This is our comprehensive SEO service, designed to improve your website rankings by following a proven approach over a few months.

 See more case studies here: http://help.heaviside.digital/seo/expert-seo-agency-case-studies

-We offer three service levels for this gig: Basic, Standard, and Premium.
+We offer four service levels for this gig: Starter, Basic, Standard, and Premium.
 The main difference between the levels is the number of pages we will do and the strength of the backlinks.

 For all levels, this is the most complete SEO gig you’ll find anywhere for this price.
 Compare what we do here to anything else out there, and you’ll see no one comes close.